hapax/hapax.github.io/fun.md

 ### Coding

-I do a little coding for fun.
+I code for fun.
-Here are some small projects:
+A selection of minor projects:

 - [*Genesim*](https://github.com/hapax/genesim).
 Simulate the random
 distribution of genetic code around a family tree.